GoldenbergLab/lab-helper-codes/guides/aws/s3-tasks/README.md

 ## Configuring a CloudFront deployment

-Now, you must create a CloudFront distribution for the S3 bucket, which will deploy the bucket's contents and publish the task. _Only after this will the data start saving to `task-data-raw`._
+Now, you must create a CloudFront distribution for the S3 bucket, which will deploy the bucket's contents and publish the task.

 1. Navigate to the CloudFront service from the AWS Console.
 2. Click **Create Distribution** and then press **Get Started** under the "Web"